Search

 For the mung beans:

-2 cups skinless mung beans, rinsed, soaked in water overnight, and drained
+2 cups skinless mung beans, rinsed, soaked overnight, and drained

 1/2 teaspoon salt